mengmwang/mengmwang/README.md

 ### Hi there! 👋 Welcome to my GitHub profile!

 :woman_technologist: I am Mengmeng.
-I am currently working as a data scientist in Orygen, Centre for Youth Mental Health at the University of Melbourne.
+I am currently working as a data scientist/postdoctoral research fellow in the University of Melbourne.

-:woman_technologist: I am also a PhD researcher/biomedical engineer.
+:woman_technologist: I am also a researcher/biomedical engineer/biostatistician.

 :woman_technologist: I am confident in: Python, R, MATLAB